top of page

 Mentor since 2011

-I enjoy helping young leaders develop their professional voice and increase their capacity as resourceful community activists.
+I enjoy helping young leaders develop their professional voices and increase their capacity as resourceful community activists.
 I have the honor to work with driven, passionate, and articulate individuals who inspire me to grow further each year.
 I embrace my opportunity to provide WSP Corpsmembers with a platform to educate Californians about our fragile ecosystems and provide meaningful outlets to truly address climate change.

 • What is a significant impact that WSP Corpsmembers have had on your organization?